coreboot/coreboot/Documentation/acpi/devicetree.md

 ACPI exposes a platform-independent interface for operating systems to perform power management and other platform-level functions.
-Some operating systems also use ACPI to enumerate devices that are not immediately discoverable, such as those behind I2C or SPI busses (in contrast to PCI).
+Some operating systems also use ACPI to enumerate devices that are not immediately discoverable, such as those behind I2C or SPI buses (in contrast to PCI).
 This document discusses the way that coreboot uses the concept of a "device tree" to generate ACPI tables for usage by the operating system.